restic/restic/doc/060_forget.rst

    ---------------------------------------------------------------
    12 snapshots

-Then ``forget --keep-daily 4`` will keep the last four snapshots for the last four Sundays, but remove the rest:
+Then ``forget --keep-daily 4`` will keep the last four snapshots, for the last four Sundays, and remove the other snapshots:

 .. code-block:: console